BeyondScheme/BeyondScheme.github.io/_posts/2016-04-26-distributed-game-of-life-in-elixir.md

 # Create board helper functions

-We need some helper functions for operations we can do on board like adding, removing cells.
+We need some helper functions for operations we can do on the board like adding, removing cells.
 Let's start with tests for module `GameOfLife.Board` and function `add_cells/2`.

 {% highlight elixir %}
 # test/game_of_life/board_test.exs